 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors in a prior transaction may be materially diluted by subsequent sales.
 Additionally, any such sales may result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to those of holders of our common stock.
 Further, any future sales of our common stock by us or resales of our common stock by our existing stockholders or the perception that such sales could occur could cause the market price of our common stock to decline.
-In January 2017, we entered into an at-the-market issuance sales agreement with Cowen and Company, LLC, or Cowen, which was amended in November 2017, under which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$100.0 million, or the ATM facility.
-In January 2018, we sold an aggregate of 3,136,722 sales of our common stock under the ATM facility at a weighted average price per share of \$18.85 for gross proceeds of \$59.1 million.
-As of March 9, 2018, we have sold an aggregate of 3,151,022 shares of our common stock under the ATM facility for gross proceeds of \$59.3 million.
+In January 2017, we entered into an at-the-market issuance sales agreement with Cowen and Company, LLC, or Cowen, which was amended in November 2017 and March 2018, under which we could offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$160.0 million, or the ATM facility.
+In January 2018, we sold an aggregate of 3,136,722 shares of our common stock under the ATM facility at a weighted average price per share of \$18.85 for net proceeds of approximately \$57.4 million, after deducting commissions and offering expenses.
+In July 2018, we terminated the ATM facility.
+Also in July 2018, we completed a public offering in which we sold an aggregate of 4,600,000 shares of common stock at a price of \$16.75 per share for net proceeds of \$74.5 million, after deducting underwriting discounts, commissions and offering expenses.